Metropolitanate of Zagreb and Ljubljana: History

-20th century

-Soon after the creation of the Kingdom of Serbs, Croats and Slovenes (1918), all Serbian Orthodox ecclesiastical provinces were merged into the united Serbian Orthodox Church in 1920.
-Since the city of Zagreb was the second capital of the kingdom, initiative was revived for the restoration of the old "Eparchy of Lepavina" under newly proposed name "Eparchy of Zagreb".
-After long preparations, the region was detached from the Eparchy of Pakrac in 1931, and the new Serbian Orthodox Eparchy of Zagreb was created, with its bishop receiving the honorary title of Metropolitan.
+After World War I and the creation of the Kingdom of Yugoslavia, the eparchy was united with other Serbian ecclesiastical provinces to form the unified Serbian Orthodox Church, a process completed in 1920.

+Since the city of Zagreb was the second capital of the kingdom, initiative was revived for the restoration of the old Eparchy of Lepavina as the Eparchy of Zagreb.
+After long preparations, the region was detached from the Eparchy of Pakrac in 1931, and the new Eparchy of Zagreb was created, with its bishop receiving the honorary title of Metropolitan.

-The first Eastern Orthodox Metropolitan of Zagreb was Dositej Vasić, a learned theologian and man of broad vision and understanding in relations with other nations and religions.
+The first Metropolitan of Zagreb was Dositej Vasić, a learned theologian and man of broad vision and understanding in relations with other nations and religions.
 In spite of that, after the Nazi occupation of Yugoslavia in World War II and the creation of the Independent State of Croatia (1941), he was arrested and tortured.
 As a consequence, he died in 1945, exiled from his eparchy.
-From 1942 to 1945 Zagreb was the centre of the Croatian Orthodox Church and Zagreb Cathedral became the seat of Patriarch Germogen.
+From 1942 to 1945 Zagreb was the seat of the Croatian Orthodox Church and Cathedral od the Transfiguration of the Lord became the seat of Patriarch Germogen.

-After World War II, the Zagreb metropolitanate and other dioceses in the territory of Croatia were administered by auxiliary (vicarian) bishop Arsenije Bradvarević.
-He was succeeded by Damascus Grdanički, previously Bishop of Banat, and after his death in 1969, the metropolitanate was administered by the Bishop of Slavonia, Emilian Marinović.
+After World War II, the Metropolitanate of Zagreb and other dioceses in the territory of Croatia were administered by vicar bishop Arsenije Bradvarević.
+He was succeeded by Damascus Grdanički, previously Bishop of Banat, and after his death in 1969, the metropolitanate was administered by the Bishop of Slavonia, Emilijan Marinović.

-At the regular session of the Holy Assembly of the Serbian Orthodox Church in 1977, the spiritual guidance of this metropolitanate was entrusted to vicarian bishop Jovan Pavlović of Lepavina, who was elected Metropolitan of Zagreb in 1982.
-The following year, the name of the eparchy was expanded into Eparchy of Zagreb and Ljubljana.
-On the proposal of the metropolit Jovan, the name of the eparchy was expanded once more in 1994 into "Metropolitanate of Zagreb-Ljubljana and all Italy".
-Jurisdiction over Serbian Orthodox churches in Italy, that was transferred to the metropolitanate in 1994, lasted until 2011.
+At the regular session of the Holy Assembly of the Serbian Orthodox Church in 1977, the spiritual guidance of this metropolitanate was entrusted to Jovan Pavlović, vicarian bishop of Lepavina, who was elected Metropolitan of Zagreb in 1982.
+The following year, the name of the eparchy was changed to Eparchy of Zagreb and Ljubljana.
+On the proposal of the metropolitan Jovan, the name of the eparchy was changed once more in 1994 to Metropolitanate of Zagreb, Ljubljana, and all of Italy.
+Jurisdiction over Italy, that was transferred to the metropolitanate in 1994, lasted until 2011 whent it was transferred to then Eparchy of Austria and Switzerland.

-Metropolit Jovan organized the meeting of Serbian Patriarch Pavle and Cardinal Franjo Kuharić (first in the spring of 1991 in Sremski Karlovci, and the other later in Slavonski Brod).
+Metropolitan Jovan organized the meetings of Serbian Patriarch Pavle and Cardinal of Zagreb Franjo Kuharić (first in the spring of 1991 in Sremski Karlovci, and the other later in Slavonski Brod).
 He also organized a meeting of Patriarch Pavle and the Croatian President Franjo Tuđman.

-21st century

-In 2014, bishop Porfirije Perić was elected Metropolitan of Zagreb and Ljubljana and enthroned in Zagreb on 13 July by Serbian Patriarch Irinej.
+In 2014, bishop Porfirije Perić was elected Metropolitan of Zagreb and Ljubljana and enthroned in Zagreb by Serbian Patriarch Irinej.

-On 18 February 2021, Metropolitan Porfirije was elected as the new Patriarch of the Serbian Orthodox Church.
+In 2021, Metropolitan Porfirije was elected as the new Serbian Patriarch.